widgetti/ipyvuetify/docs/usage.rst

   |            | ``button.on_event('click', some_method)``  |
   +------------+--------------------------------------------+

-- Regular HTML tags can made with the Html widget
+- Regular HTML tags can be made with the Html widget

   +------------+-------------------------------------+
   | Vuetify    | ``<div>...</div>``                  |